To schedule a checkup, call your clinic. For clinic phone numbers, use our clinic finder.

 Your baby may sleep at least 14 hours a day.

-Put your baby to bed while awake.
+Put your baby to bed while he is awake.
 Give your baby the same safe toy or blanket.
 This is called a "transition object."
 Do not play with or have a lot of contact with your baby at nighttime.

 Do not use infant walkers.
 They can cause serious accidents and serve no useful purpose.
+A better choice is an exersaucer.

 Childproof your house once your baby begins to scoot and crawl.
 Put plugs in the outlets, cover any sharp furniture corners, take care of dangling cords (including window blinds), tablecloths and hot liquids, and put gates on all stairways.